 The helium tank is located in the Mistral fuselage forward of the center of gravity (CG).
-Tubing connects the helium tank to the unfilled ALD balloons, which are located aft of the Mistral CG.
+Tubing connects the helium tank to the unfilled ALD balloons. which are located aft of the Mistral CG.
 The ALD balloons are folded along stabilizing rods that run along the length of the aircraft towards the tail boom.
-The folds in the balloon envelope enable a controlled filling process without interfering with the Mistral control surface.
-Inflation is initiated from the ground station when the Mistral reaches the desired target altitude and region.
-The balloon inflated downwind of the CG to maintain a pitch up moment during the fill process.
+The folds in the balloon envelope enable a controlled filling process without interference with the Mistral control surface.
+Inflation is initiated from the ground station when the Mistral reaches the desired target altitude and region, inflation is initiated through a command given by the ground station.
+The balloon inflation generally takes about 60 seconds, with the balloon inflated downwind of the CG to maintain a pitch up moment during the fill process.

 The Mistral outfitted for ALD release has the capability of performing a fill and release of three ALDs.
-Once the ALDs are released, the Mistral can fly to a safe location for recovery.
+Once all the desired ALDs are released, the Mistral can fly to a safe location for recovery.
+The depleted helium tank can then be swapped for a full one, three new ALDs would be placed on the Mistral, and the Mistral batteries would be changed for fully charged ones.
+This whole process could be done in approximately 15 minutes.

 A FAA blanket certificate of authorization (COA) enables the Mistral to fly up to an altitude of 500 ft (150 m) AGL in the United States.
 Other COAs that cover about 500,000 sq. mi.
-(1.3M square km) of the Great Plains have a 2,500 ft (760 m) AGL ceiling.
-The CU team is currently discussing with FAA a maneuver that will enable the Mistral to briefly "pop-up" to 5,000 ft (1.5 km) to release the ALDs at a higher altitude above the supercell outflow, and to increase the probability that the ALDs will ascend to the target equilibrium altitude before being entrained into the RFD.
+(1.3M km2) of the Great Plains have a 2,500 ft (760 m) AGL ceiling.
+The

+CU team is currently discussing with FAA a maneuver that will enable the Mistral to briefly "pop-up" to 5,000 ft (1.5 km) to release the ALDs at a higher altitude above the supercell outflow, and to increase the probability that the ALDs will ascend to the target equilibrium altitude before being entrained into the RFD.
 These were the release points explored in the simulations of Sect.
 4.